fraMade/MD_ligand_receptor/README.md

 ## 3: Visualitization tool
 To analise the retrieved data, we offer a visualization tool which provides a general overview of the interactions during the timeline of the dynamic.
-The analisys can be visualized on a plotly dashboard, which provide a series of interactive plots:
+The analisys can be visualized on a plotly dashboard (https://plotly.com/python/), which provides a series of interactive plots:

 #### Per atom analisys of the interactions
-This helps to understand the quantity and the type of interactions made by each atoms.
+This plot visualize the quantity and the type of interactions made by each atom.
-A modifiable threshold is provided in order to filter the atoms that does not make enough interactions.
+A modifiable threshold is provided on the dashboard, in order to filter the atoms that does not make enough interactions.
 **NOTE**: if an atom does more than one interaction in the same timeframe, only one is considered.
+The following image shows an example of the atom permanence plot filtered with a 1% treshold.
 ![atoms_permanence](images/atoms_permanence.png)

 #### Per bondtype analisys
-This helps to understand in how many timeframes a specific type of interaction is present.
+This plot visualize in how many timeframes a specific type of interaction is present.
-**NOTE**: the plot visualizes if a particulare interaction is present in a timeframe, but it does not take in account if there are several of those in the same timeframe.
+**NOTE**: the plot visualizes if a particular interaction is present in a timeframe, but it does not take in account if there are several of those in the same timeframe.
+The following image shows an example of the described plot.
 ![bondtype](images/bondtype_permanence.png)

-#### Heatmaps of ligands interactions with DNA and Aminoacids
+#### Heatmaps of ligand interactions with nucleotides and aminoacids
-Two heatmaps are provided showing for each ligand's atom the percentage of timeframes in which an interaction with a DNA or an aminoacid is present.
+The dashboard provides two heatmaps, one for nucleotides and one for aminoacids interactions, showing for each ligand's atom the percentage of timeframes in which an interaction with a nucleotide or an aminoacid is present.
-By default, the heatmaps consider all types of interaction.
+By default, the heatmap considers all types of interactions.
-However, types can be filtered just above the graphs; hence, it is possible to view an heatmap reffering only to the selected bondtype.
+However, types of interactions can be filtered through a bar located above the graphs on the dashboard; hence, it is possible to view an heatmap refering only to the selected interactions.
+The following image is an example that shows the heatmap of all types of interactions between ligand's atoms (y axes) and a protein's aminoacids (x axis).
 ![heatmap](images/heatmap.png)

-#### Timeline activities of DNA and Aminoacids
+#### Timeline activities of nucleotides and Aminoacids
-These graphs show, for each nucleic group and aminoacid, in which timeframes an interaction is present.
+These horizontal histograms shows, for each nucleic group and aminoacid, in which timeframes an interaction is present.
-This helps to see at wich steps of the simulation there is more activity.
+This helps to visualize at which steps of the simulation the ligand-receptor interactions are more stable.
-A modifiable threshold is provided in order to filter the DNA or aminoacids that have low permances.
+On the dashboard, a modifiable threshold is provided in order to easily filter the nucleotides or aminoacids that have low permance.
+The following image shows the the timeline of the interactions performed by a protein's aminoacids,
 ![activity](images/atoms_activity.png)

 #### Per atom timeline activities